mvarrieur/yankee-trail/src/pages/index.md

       text: >-
         Our Breakfast Restaurant was completely remodeled and reopened in Spring 2021.
-We renamed the restaurant KC's Kitchen & Catering in September 2021, when local Chef/General Manager, Rachel Robie joined our team.
+We renamed the restaurant KC's Kitchen & Catering in September 2021, when local Chef/General Manager, Rachel Robie, joined our team.
 The restaurant name was derived from the owners' names, Kevin & Charlene.